kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 view.addSubview(subView2)
 ```

-Excellent!
-Wait.
-You created a view and added two subviews giving each a different color - but you don't see anything!
+You just created a view and added two subviews giving each a different color - but you don't see anything!
 Where's the exciting output?
-Switch to the Assistant Editor by hitting __Option + Command + Enter__.
+Find it by switching to the Assistant Editor with hitting __Option + Command + Enter__.
 You should see something like this now:

 ![bordered width=90%](images/playground_step1_assistant_editor.png)

 > **Note**: XCPShowView(_:) is responsible for the magic of rendering your view in the Assistant Editor.
-Some times Xcode 7 doesn't re-run your Playground after making a change.
+Sometimes Xcode 7 doesn't re-run your Playground after making a change.
 You can force Xcode to re-run by selecting the menu item __Editor\Execute Playground__.

 Add the following line after creating the second subview: